modalqa/UnitPageTest/README.md

 ### API

-The path & install with :
+The Folder & install with :

 ```
 API/npm install
 ```
 ### UI

-The path & install with :
+The Folder & install with :

 ```
 UI/npm install